pingwindyktator/pybot/README.md

 `flood_protection` - prevents plugins from exceeding Excess Flood limit
 `try_autocorrect` - if enabled, bot will propose best matching commands for unknown ones
 `wrap_too_long_msgs` - if enabled, bot will slice every msg longer than 512, otherwise such msgs will be discarded
 `health_check` - allows bot to ping IRC server occasionally.
-If no pong received, bot will try to reconnect to server
+If no pong received, bot will try to reconnect to server `use_fix_tip` - warn when someone tries to fix misspelled command manually instead of using built-in `fix` feature

 Go ahead and freely customize config to match your preferences.
 Bot will ensure it looks okay.
 Trust him!